 You don’t need to go to University

 Although you will be required to have some formal education if you want to work in some areas of healthcare, such as working as a nurse or doctor, you can enter the profession with very little experience or knowledge.
 Roles in healthcare are broad; from pharmacy technicians and dental hygienists to chiropractors and paramedics.
+If you prefer to work as a medical assistant, you may need to undergo a medical assistant training.
 Whatever you choose to get into, you’ll be making a difference, and you’ll have the ability to learn new things and climb the ladder.

 What are your experiences of working in the healthcare sector?
 Let us know in the comments section below or on social media.